perfood/couch-auth/README.md

 ##### `superlogin.userDB`

-A PouchDB instance that gives direct access to the SuperLogin users database
+A `nano` instance that gives direct access to the SuperLogin users database

 ##### `superlogin.couchAuthDB`

-A PouchDB instance that gives direct access to the CouchDB authentication (`_users`) database.
+A `nano` instance that gives direct access to the CouchDB authentication (`_users`) database.
 (Not used with Cloudant.)

 ##### `superlogin.registerProvider(provider, configFunction)`